We are working to make this website and the workshops more accessible or with clear indications about accessibility.

 Some additional access features on the website are indicated below.
 We recognise that this will never be exhaustive and we can always make improvements.
 If you have any feedback, please do get in touch on the Contact page.

-- When publishing new posts and pages (from 2021 onwards), we aim to provide alt text for each photo.
+- When publishing new posts and pages (from 2021 onwards), we aim to provide alt text for individual photos.

-- When publishing new posts and pages (from 2021 onwards), we aim to provide an image description for each single image and a more general description for image galleries.
+- When publishing new posts and pages (from 2021 onwards), we aim to provide an image description for each individual images and a more general description for image galleries.